 - The Fairmont Palliser Hotel is located in downtown Calgary.
 It offers honeymoon and romantic packages for couples and also has an on-site spa and dining options.

 - The location is hard to beat – you get amazing views of the Calgary tower and quick access to other downtown sightseeing spots, restaurants, and fests.

 - Rooms: 407.

 - Beautiful and luxurious rooms.
 Comfortable beds, views from top floors.

 - Features: Luxury stay.
-Couple and individual stay.
+Couples and individual stay.
 Historic Hotel opened in 1914, amazing rooms, hospitality, and a prime downtown location.

 - Book your stay here at the Fairmont Palliser Hotel